kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 without clever refactoring -- would eventually fall prey to [software rot](https://en.wikipedia.org/wiki/Software_rot).
-In other words, being more knowledgeable in design patterns can help you articulate and reason about the anti-patterns and Code Smells that plague your code so that you can come up with a good refactoring decision.
+In other words, being more knowledgeable in design patterns can help you articulate and reason about the anti-patterns and code smells plaguing your code, enabling you to come up with a well-informed refactoring decision.

 Unfortunately, at least from my experience, programmers who care about factoring design patterns into their code and implementation are scarce.
-To be sure, programmers who aren't keen on design patterns don't necessarily mean they're _bad_ programmers; perhaps they are just not incentivized enough to cares or perhaps they're not frustrated enough to drive improvement.
+To be sure, programmers who aren't keen on design patterns don't necessarily mean they're _bad_ programmers; perhaps they are just not incentivized enough to care, or perhaps they're not frustrated enough to drive improvement.
 Still, it is vital for the health of your software and your team's sanity to appreciate the advantages of being more familiar with design patterns and the invaluable